cchaz003/LEVO-II-Hacks/README.md

 ## Files of note:

 **`init.js`**
-One great thing they left for us to peruse is the main .js file for communication between the ESP and STM32.
-This was very helpful in determining what some of those signals meant and will continue to be useful as we discover more about controlling the STM32.
-Please have a look at this file if you are interested in helping out with understanding more about the ESP->STM32 comms!
+One great thing the developers left for us to peruse is the main `init.js` file for communication between the ESP and STM32.
+This was very helpful in determining what some of what those signals meant and will continue to be useful as we discover more about monitoring & controlling the main STM32.
+Please have a look at this file if you are interested in helping out with understanding more about the ESP<->STM32 comms!

 **`conf0.json`**
 This file appears to contain basic/default config information related to the ESP hardware and initial configuration of the device.